 - As always, wash your hands often with soap and water, especially after being around them.
 If you can’t use soap and water, use hand sanitizer.

 - If possible, have the person who is sick stay in a separate room and have them use a separate bathroom, away from you and anyone else in the house.

-- Make sure you both wear a cloth covering, like a mask, which covers the nose, mouth and chin when you’re in the same room.
+- Make sure you both wear a mask that covers the nose, mouth and chin when you’re in the same room.
 That includes in the car if they have to go to the doctor and while at the doctor’s office.

 - Clean surfaces you touch often every day.
 That includes things like countertops, doorknobs, light switches, faucets and more.

 - Check the CDC website for more information.